allanmathenge/vapezone/storefront/README.md

 You will also need to setup the integrations in your Medusa server.
 See the [Medusa documentation](https://docs.medusajs.com) for more information on how to configure [Stripe](https://docs.medusajs.com/add-plugins/stripe) and [PayPal](https://docs.medusajs.com/add-plugins/paypal) in your Medusa project.

 # Search integration

-This starter is configured to support using the `medusa-search-meilisearch` plugin out of the box.
-To enable search you will need to enable the feature flag in `./store.config.json`, which you do by changing the config to this:

 ```javascript
 {